mkenjis/fake_news_TFIDF_analysis/README.md

 fake news prediction using TFIDF analysis

 - use TF-IDF data processing and feature extraction for relevant words
-- use news dataset to train different classification regression models from MLlib.
+- use a set of fake and real news dataset to train different classification regression models from MLlib.
 - use trained model to identify which ones have a better performance.

 # Requirements: